GioF71/mpd-alsa-docker/README.md

 MPD_BIND_ADDRESS|The MPD listen address, defaults to `0.0.0.0` MPD_PORT|The MPD port, defaults to `6600`
 USER_MODE|Set to `Y` or `YES` for user mode.
 Case insensitive.
 See [User mode](#user-mode).
 Required when using any PulseAudio outputs (so when `PULSE_AUDIO_OUTPUT_CREATE` is set to `yes`)
 PUID|User id.
 Defaults to `1000`.
-The user/group will be created when a PulseAudio output is created regardless of the `USER_MODE` variable.
+The user/group will be created when a PulseAudio output is created unless `USER_MODE` is set to `no`.
 PGID|Group id.
 Defaults to `1000`.
-The user/group will be created when a PulseAudio output is created regardless of the `USER_MODE` variable.
+The user/group will be created when a PulseAudio output is created unless `USER_MODE` is set to `no`.
 AUDIO_GID|`audio` group id from the host machine.
 Mandatory for `alsa` output in user mode.
 See [User mode](https://github.com/GioF71/mpd-alsa-docker/blob/main/doc/user-mode.md).
 INPUT_CACHE_SIZE|Sets the input cache size.
 Example value: `1 GB` SAMPLERATE_CONVERTER|Configure `samplerate_converter`.
 Example value: `soxr very high`.
 Note that this configuration cannot be used when `SOXR_PLUGIN_ENABLE` is set to enabled.
 There are some preset values for sox: `very_high` and `very-high` map to `soxr very high`, `high` maps to `soxr high`, `medium` maps to `soxr medium`, `low` maps to `soxr low` and `quick` maps to `soxr quick`.
 Refer to [this](https://mpd.readthedocs.io/en/stable/plugins.html#soxr) page for details.